microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudclipboardroot-list-items.md

 This method supports `$skipToken` [OData query parameters](/graph/query-parameters) to help customize the response.

-`$skipToken` is a token returned in the `@odata.nextLink` URL in the response of the previous List [cloudClipboardItem](../resources/cloudclipboarditem.md) objects request, indicating there are more [cloudClipboardItem](../resources/cloudclipboarditem.md) objects to fetch for the user.
+`$skipToken` is a token returned in the `@odata.nextLink` URL in the response of the previous List [cloudClipboardItem](../resources/cloudclipboarditem.md) objects request, which indicates that there are more [cloudClipboardItem](../resources/cloudclipboarditem.md) objects to fetch for the user.

 ## Request headers